Gordon Rennie: Biography

 By 2004, Rennie had become a writer on the Judge Dredd strip, following up a number of subplots initiated by its principal author, John Wagner, as well as developing his own situations and guest characters, some of whom have spun off into stories of their own.
 While the lengthier Judge Dredd adventures are typically scripted by Wagner, Rennie was awarded one in 2005.
 This story, "Blood Trails", ran for ten episodes beginning in 2000 AD prog 1440 (5/25/05).

 His contribution to the series of novels expanding miniature wargaming platforms Warhammer Fantasy, Warhammer 40,000 and Battlefleet Gothic include Zavant, Ulli and Marquand, the Kal Jerico stories, Bloodquest, Execution Hour and Shadow Point.

-Rennie has worked on computer games and was nominated for the 2006 BAFTA for his script on the Rogue Trooper game as well as a nomination for the 2012 Writers' Guild of Great Britain's Best Videogame Script award along with co-scriptwriters Alan Barnes and Emma Beeby.
+Rennie has worked on computer games.
+In 2006, his script for the game Rogue Trooper was nominated for the 2006 BAFTA, and in 2012 he, along with co-scriptwriters Alan Barnes and Emma Beeby, received a nomination for the 2012 Writers' Guild of Great Britain's Best Videogame Script award for Risen 2: Dark Waters.

-In May 2008, he was quoted as saying ,"I got fed up with comics and quit last month to concentrate on games."
+In May 2008, he was quoted as saying, "I got fed up with comics and quit last month to concentrate on games."
 Although he later said he was misquoted, and that he has not completely given up comics, as he would still be writing an ongoing series for 2000 AD.
 At that time, Rennie was also planning a novel on the Romans in Scotland.
 He has since returned to 2000 AD to write the serials Aquila, Jaegir and Survival Geeks.

 He also co-wrote The Doomsday Quatrain and sections of 1001 Nights with Emma Beeby for Big Finish Productions' Doctor Who main range of audio plays.